ryankohl/seabass/readme.markdown

 Writes the contents of a model to the file specified by the target string.
 The resulting file is encoded in n-triples.
 Only RDF facts are written (i.e. not rules).
-Returns the path name of the written file.
+Returns the path name of the written file (ie the provided 'target' parameter).

 - model: an RDF model previously constructed (via build or pull)
 - target: a string for a relative or absolute pathname for the file to write to